-Astros vs. Dodgers World Series Game 7 Odds: Picks from MLB guru who nailed Game 6
+Astros-Dodgers World Series Game 7 odds: Picks from MLB guru who nailed Game 6

 -

-Astros pitching options for Game 7
+Dodgers vs. Astros Game 7 live updates

-How should A.J.
-Hinch play it in Game 7 against the Dodgers?
+Follow live updates from World Series Game 7 between the Astros and Dodgers on Wednesday n...

 -